Glorify Christ by Making Disciples of All Nations

 The mission of Embassy’s Children and Youth Ministry is helping children and students mature in Christ.

-We helping children and students mature in Christ by:
+We help children and students mature in Christ by:

 • Supporting and encouraging parents who are primarily responsible for teaching biblical truths to their children and youth (Ephesians 6:4).